NexusSoluOrg/solana-arbitrage-bot/README.md

-# Solana MEV Bot
+# Solana Arbitrage Bot

-Welcome to the **Solana MEV Bot**!
+Welcome to the **Solana Arbitrage Bot**!
 This Rust-based bot is designed for executing Maximal Extractable Value (MEV) strategies on the Solana blockchain.

 ## Features
 - **High-Speed Transactions**: Leverage Solana's low-latency network.